Here are some of the Frequently Asked Questions about admissions, campus life, international applications and the

 Q: Does OVS enroll international students?

 A: OVS enrolls international students from around the world and has done so for generations.
 Our first international students enrolled at OVS in the 1950s.
-Today, our Admissions team travels the globe to recruit outgoing, intellectually curious students who are eager to participate in all aspects of OVS campus life, including sports, performing arts, community service, and outdoor education.
-Last year, we welcomed new and returning boarding students from 11 countries, including China, France, Germany, Japan, Russia, South Korea, Switzerland, and Taiwan.
+Today, our Admissions team recruits outgoing, intellectually curious students who are eager to participate in all aspects of OVS campus life, including sports, performing arts, community service, and outdoor education.
+In recent years, we have welcomed boarding students from China, Brazil, France, Germany, Japan, Russia, South Korea, Switzerland, and Taiwan.

 Q: What are the application requirements for international students?

 A: The application requirements are the same for domestic and international students.
 We accept the TOEFL, TOEFL Jr., SSAT, or the ISEE.
 Our SSAT code is: 5536 and our TOEFL code is: 9550.

 Q: What are the minimum scores you will accept for international students entering grades 9 or 10?